 You can contribute as little as $15 per pay period and as much as 75% of your pay not to exceed the maximum contribution limits described below.

-The maximum combined employee and employer contribution allowed under IRC 403(b) are as follows:
+The maximum combined employee and employer contribution allowed under the IRC 403(b) is:

 An additional $5,500 is allowed for each of these years if you are age 50 or above as described in “Catch-up Contributions” section below.

 The maximum amount you can contribute to your VIP, based upon the retirement plan in which you are participating as a UW employee, is as follows: